Our ethos binds our crew together. It breathes into how we work, how we communicate and what we do.

 Our heritage includes work on some of the most iconic ships, including the famous RMS Titanic, RMS Olympic and HMHS Britannic, right through to the SS Canberra for P&O and the Myrina tanker – the first supertanker built in the UK

-In Northern Ireland, we operate one of the largest dry docks in Europe.
-Belfast is one of only three shipyards in the UK large enough to undertake complex defence projects.
-Previously, monitors and cruises were built, including HMS Glorious for the First World War.
-During the Second World War, six aircraft carriers, two cruisers and 131 naval ships were formed and 22,000 vessels repaired.
+In Belfast, Northern Ireland, we operate one of the largest drydocks in Europe as well as being one of only three shipyards in the UK large enough to undertake complex defence projects.

-Harland & Wolff is a wholly owned subsidiary of InfraStrata plc (AIM: INFA), a London Stock Exchange-listed firm focused on strategic infrastructure projects and physical asset life-cycle management.
-In addition to Harland & Wolff, it owns the Islandmagee gas storage project, which is expected to provide 25% of the UK’s natural gas storage capacity and to benefit the Northern Irish economy as a whole when completed.
-It is anticipated that the gas storage project will bring significant fabrication and construction work to shipyard during its construction phase.
+Harland & Wolff is a wholly owned subsidiary of Harland & Wolff Group Holdings plc (previously known as InfraStrata plc), a London Stock Exchange-listed firm.
+In addition, it also owns the Islandmagee gas storage project, which is expected to provide 25% of the UK’s natural gas storage capacity and to benefit the Northern Irish economy as a whole when completed.